luketpickering/transverse-pure-sim/tianlu-contrib/README.md

 Also requires pythia6 enabled ROOT with libPythia6.so in `root/lib/`, and then root must be configured as `./configure --with-pythia6-libdir=$PWD/lib`.
 If there's an undefined reference error to some gfortran variables, must add `-lgfortran` to Makefile before `-lPythia6`.

 ## Word of warning about gfortran
 It seems that nuwro requires a libPythia6.so that is linked to libgfortran.so.1 which is bundled with gcc-4.1.2 (default in SL5).
 However, GiBUU requires a more up-to-date version of gcc, and Luke's utilities packages also require gcc-4.7+ since they have C++11 specs.
-These have replaced libgfortran.so.1 with libgfortran.so.3 and any attempts to compile nuwro with a pythia6 library linked to this version of libgfortran will result in `undefined symbol: _gfortran_...` errors.
+These have replaced libgfortran.so.1 with libgfortran.so.3 and any attempts to compile nuwro with a pythia6 library linked to this version of libgfortran will result in `undefined symbol: _gfortran_...` errors (pythia6 itself will still compile fine though).
 The current workaround is to compile pythia6 with gcc-4.1.2 so that it links to the older version of libgfortran.
 Then use gcc-4.7+ to compile the generators themselves.

 I've also noticed that this occurs with some of the external packages (e.g. lhapdf) will fail similarly when compiled with gcc-4.8.1.
 May be related to this NASA [issue](http://heasarc.gsfc.nasa.gov/lheasoft/linux.html)?

+# Instructions for GiBUU installation
+GiBUU is probably the simplest to build.
+[Directions](https://gibuu.hepforge.org/trac/wiki/svn) for getting the src are online.
+Then just do `make` and it should work if you have an updated version of gcc.
+I know gcc-4.1.2 doesn't work.
+To clean you have to do `make renew` instead of `make clean`.

 # Analyzing outputs
 The GENIE output is by default in a GHEP format which requires a lot of native GENIE classes in order to be able to read it.
 There is a utility that ships with GENIE `gntpc` that can convert the native GENIE into a rooTracker or other summary format.
 Usage is as `gntpc -i ghep.file.root -f output.format (gst, rootracker, etc)`.